ethereum-tag-service/docs/README.md

 ## What is ETS?

-Ethereum Tag Service (ETS) is an experimental EVM based content tagging service, aimed at Web3 developers, running in alpha/testnet phase on the Polygon Blockchain.
+Ethereum Tag Service (ETS) is an experimental EVM based content tagging service, aimed at Web3 developers, running in alpha/testnet phase.

 In ETS, tags, content tagging & tagging data are fully composable units & services.
 This treatment is intended to reduce infrastructure, preserve data integrity and increase reach & engagement for the projects that consume the service.